Voice, Bias, and Coreference: An Interpretability Study of Gender in Speech Translation

 The findings of our analysis across three language pairs (en$\rightarrow$es/fr/it) challenge common assumptions about how ST systems perform gender assignment.
-The models we study do not simply replicate term-specific associations from training data but learn broader patterns of masculine prevalence.
+The models we study do not simply replicate term-specific associations from training data\lc{,} but learn broader patterns of masculine prevalence.
 While the ILM exhibits masculine bias, models can override these preferences.
-Moreover, they use first-person pronouns to link the gendered term back to the speaker, accessing vocal cues primarily in the first and second formants—challenging the assumption that pitch would be the key acoustic feature \cite{bentivogli-etal-2020-gender,fucci2023no}, as we find the first and second formants to be more important.}
+Moreover, they use first-person pronouns to link the gendered term back to the speaker, accessing vocal cues \lc{distributed across the frequency spectrum.
+This challenges the assumption that pitch would be the key acoustic feature \cite{bentivogli-etal-2020-gender,fucci2023no}, as we find the first and second formants to be more important.}